 Grand Staircase-Escalante National Monument (recently drastically downsized and partitioned into three separate areas by the anti-environment Trump administration) is a wonderland of weaving slot canyons, swirling rock formations, and sweeping colorful vistas.
-We hiked a variety of trails in the Monument from a base in Escalante on Big Trip #1, and from Kanab and Escalante again on Big Trip #2.
+We hiked a variety of trails in the Monument from a base in Escalante on Big Trip #1, from Kanab and Escalante again on Big Trip #2, and Escalante once more on Big Trip #3.
+There are more photos and details in the posts about Escalante and Kanab so be sure to click through to read those!

 Zebra and Tunnel Slot Canyons